+Table 1

-TAP Users Token Users Absolute Diff.
+All Users Token Users Absolute Diff.
 Relative Diff.

-Minority Share 87.9% 91.4% 3.5% 4.0%
+Minority Share 91.4% 91.4% 0.0% 0.0%

-Poverty Share 56.1% 74.0% 17.9% 31.9%
+Poverty Share 60.5% 74.0% 13.5% 22.3%

-The minority shares of Token and TAP card users are not significantly different, so the proposed action would have no Disparate Impact on Token users.

-On the other hand, the share of Token users is significantly poorer than TAP card users.
-With poverty level incomes significantly greater than for TAP card users, this creates a Disproportionate Burden on Token users from the proposed action.
-However, because the replacement media will have greater availability than Tokens, it will confer a greater benefit when used by virtue of the free transfers provided.
-Therefore, there is no benefit when used by virtue of the free transfers provided.
-Therefore, there is no benefit when used by virtue of the free transfers provided.
-Therefore, there is no benefit when used by virtue of the free transfers provided.
-Therefore, there is no benefit when used by virtue of the free transfers provided.
-Therefore, there is no benefit when users from the proposed action.
+The minority shares of Token and TAP card users are not significantly different, so the proposed action would not have Disparate Impact on Token users.
+On the other hand, the share of Token users with poverty level incomes is significantly greater than for TAP card users.
+This creates a Disproportionate Burden on Token users from the proposed action. this impact is mitigated as the replacement media will have greater availability than Tokens, and also confer a greater benefit when used by virtue of the free Metro to Metro transfers provided.